kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>It's for all these reasons (and many more) that businesses of all sizes have adopted React.
 And want to hire developers that know it.</p>

 <p>No exaggeration here: for almost every interview I had, "How long have I used React?" was the one of the first two questions I was asked.
-Along with questions about its above-mentioned ecosystem.</p>
+Followed by questions about my knowledge of the above-mentioned ecosystem.</p>

-<p>The years-long debate over which JavaScript framework is the best is still going on.
+<p>The years-long debate over what's the best JavaScript framework best continues.
 As a result, frameworks like <a href="https://vuejs.org/">Vue</a> and <a href="https://svelte.dev/">Svelte</a> are being hyped as better alternatives to React.</p>

 <p>To be fair: each one does certain tasks easier than React and their learning curves aren't as steep.
 But React came out before them, so the business world adopted it first.</p>